-The Global Social and Sustainable Enterprise MBA (which transitions to the Social Entrepreneurship track of the Impact MBA starting Fall 2020) program at Colorado State University started with a simple idea: that hands-on business education could enable students to build careers creating lasting impact by addressing some of the world’s most stubborn social and environmental problems.
+The Global Social and Sustainable Enterprise MBA (which transitioned to the Social Entrepreneurship track of the Impact MBA in Fall 2020) program at Colorado State University started with a simple idea: that hands-on business education could enable students to build careers creating lasting impact by addressing some of the world’s most stubborn social and environmental problems.

 In 2007, when the program launched, the master’s degree was designed to emphasize experiential learning with an entire semester dedicated to field work built into the curriculum.
 That spirit carries on strong today with student teams creating businesses domestically and abroad while applying classroom learning in the real world.

 As the MBA program grew, its graduates spread over the globe, taking the seeds of the idea that businesses could do well by doing good across dozens of countries.
 Now, they’ve developed a network of passionate and skilled business people focused on forging a more sustainable future.

 When Global Social and Sustainable Enterprise MBA alumni recently returned to Fort Collins for a reunion celebrating the program’s 10th anniversary – with some graduates traveling from as far away as West Africa and Eastern Europe – it provided the perfect opportunity to ask about how the program helped them launch their careers and effect positive change in communities throughout the world.